Saxe-Weimar-Eisenach: Religion

 The Catholic and Jewish minorities in the district Eisenach lived mainly in the Rhön.
 The area around the town of Geisa was predominantly Catholic and belonged to the Diocese of Fulda.

 Constitution and administration

 Under the Constitution of 5 May 1816 (revised 15 October 1850), Saxe-Weimar-Eisenach was a constitutional monarchy, hereditary in the male line.
 Under the Electoral Act of 1852, the Landtag had 31 members, of whom 21 were elected in general elections.
 One member was elected by the landed former Imperial Knights, four were elected by other wealthy landowners, and five by voters who had an annual income exceeding 1000 Thaler from other sources.
-The latter group of voters were popularly called "thousand taler men".
+The latter group of voters were popularly called "thousand thaler men".
 The Electoral Act of 17 April 1896 enlarged the parliament to 33 members.
-The Grand Duchy had one vote in the Bundesrat and three members in the Reichstag.
+The grand duchy had one vote in the Imperial Bundesrat and three members in the Reichstag.